railsuser2014/openobject-doc-book-en/source/book/4/4_11_Services/4_11_Services_contract.rst

  *Project Management > Analytic Accounts*

-.. tip::   **Point**  *Project Management and analytic accounts*
+.. note:: Project Management and analytic accounts

 	The menu *Project Management > Analytic Accounts* is only available once you have installed the module ``account_analytic_analysis``.
 	It provides various global financial and operational views of a project manager's projects.

 Select a project and open its analytic entries using the  *Costs to invoice*  button.
 You'll find a list of costs that can be invoiced to the client: